tomchaplin/tomchaplin.github.io/README.md

 # tomchaplin.github.io
 Personal blog and portfolio site.
+[View the site here](https://tomchaplin.github.io).

 ## License
 This blog is produced by [Jekyll](https://jekyllrb.com/).
 The custom theme, Jekyll configuration and all other software for presenting the content is under the [MIT license](https://choosealicense.com/licenses/mit/).